Menswear at the Jewish MuseumApril 17, 2016

 A Fantastic Exhibition

-The exhibition is a great mix of expertly edited archive film, historical material including pamphlets and posters and menswear on mannequins, along with informative texts.
+The Menswear at the Jewish Museum exhibition is a great mix of expertly edited archive film, historical material including pamphlets and posters and menswear on mannequins, along with informative texts.
 When you visit, don’t forget to see the rest of the galleries on Jewish history while you’re there.
 The whole museum is modern and well curated, including a small, slightly screened section on the Holocaust, sensitively handled.
 It is a shock to go from its quiet environments to the teeming Camden High Street, but the over all impressions linger.
 Highly recommended.

 Moses, Mods and Mr Fish: The Menswear Revolution is at The Jewish Museum until 19 June 2016.